The Master of Engineering degree program offers an area of study in Engineering Management.

 ^IEE 512 may be used as an Industrial Engineering Methods course if the option to complete another IEM course is not available to the student.

 * Students may select IEE505 OR IEE506.
 Students may not complete both as they considered duplicative.

 **Required courses must be selected for students pursuing the Lean Six Sigma Black Belt.

 Select one (1) capstone experience.

-**These are required for students pursuing the Graduate Certificate - Lean Six Sigma Black Belt.
+- IEE585 Six Sigma Capstone Project ** (capstone course for students pursuing the Graduate Certificate - Lean Six Sigma Black Belt Certification)

-Please note that students interested in pursing the Graduate Certificate- Lean Six Sigma Black Belt must meet the admissions requirements for that certificate program and must separately apply into that program.
+Please note that students interested in pursuing the Graduate Certificate - Lean Six Sigma Black Belt must meet the admissions requirements for that certificate program and must separately apply to that program.